-- 9.11 The Library's collection shall systematically be evaluated to ensure that the materials remain current, in good condition and continue to meet the needs of the community.
-Statistical tools such as circulation reports, collection analysis reports, population statistics, community inventories, collection turnover rates and any other relevant measures that help selectors determine how the collection is being used and what items should be selected, obtained, repaired, replaced or discarded should be regularly and consistently utilized to build and main the collection. - 9.12 Library materials shall be discarded based upon the following criteria: - The information is obsolete or inaccurate - The number of copies is not needed - The materials are not being used - The materials are damaged or in poor condition - The materials are available through Interlibrary Loan Services - 9.13 The ongoing process of weeding is the responsibility of the Director.
+9.11 The Library's collection shall systematically be evaluated to ensure that the materials remain current, in good condition and continue to meet the needs of the community.
+Statistical tools such as circulation reports, collection analysis reports, population statistics, community inventories, collection turnover rates and any other relevant measures that help selectors determine how the collection is being used and what items should be selected, obtained, repaired, replaced or discarded should be regularly and consistently utilized to build and main the collection.

+9.12 Library materials shall be discarded based upon the following criteria:

+- The information is obsolete or inaccurate

+- The number of copies is not needed

+- The materials are not being used

+- The materials are damaged or in poor condition

+- The materials are available through Interlibrary Loan Services

+9.13 The ongoing process of weeding is the responsibility of the Director.
 Considerable effort shall be made to donate or recycle withdrawn materials.

-10 Reconsideration of Materials
+Reconsideration of Materials

-- 10.1 It is the belief of the Library that censorship is a purely individual matter and declares that while anyone is free to reject material of which one does not approve; one can not exercise this right to restrict the freedom of others. - 10.2 Requests for removal of books from the open shelves, for reconsideration of the placement and/or handling of materials, for alteration of displays or for the cancellation or alteration of a program must be written and signed prior to the consideration of the Board of Trustees.
-A Request for Reconsideration form is available at the circulation desk.
-(Appendix VII). - 10.3 The objection shall be reviewed by the Trustees in public session at their next regularly scheduled meeting.
-The review will consider whether the objectionable materials conform to this policy and others the Library has currently adopted. - 10.4 During reconsideration, the materials challenged will remain in circulation, programs will continue as scheduled, and displays and exhibits will remain intact. - 10.5 A written response to the objection will be made within 30 days of the filing.
+10.1 It is the belief of the Library that censorship is a purely individual matter and declares that while anyone is free to reject material of which one does not approve; one cannot exercise this right to restrict the freedom of others.

+10.2 Requests for removal of books from the open shelves, for reconsideration of the placement and/or handling of materials, for alteration of displays or for the cancellation or alteration of a program must be written and signed prior to the consideration of the Board of Trustees.
+A Request for Reconsideration form is available at the circulation desk and on the library's website.
+(Appendix VII)

+10.3 A Committee consisting of one library staff member and two members of the Board of Trustees shall review the Request for Reconsideration and make an initial recommendation to the Board of Trustees.

+10.4 The objection shall be reviewed by the Trustees in public session at their next regularlyscheduled meeting.
+The review will consider whether the objectionable materials conform to this policy and others the Library has currently adopted.

+10.5 During reconsideration, the materials challenged will remain in circulation, programs will continue as scheduled, and displays and exhibits will remain intact.

+10.6 A written response to the objection will be made within 30 days of the filing.

-11 Uses of the Collection in Support of Local Students
+Uses of the Collection in Support of Local Students

-- 11.1 The Director will make every effort to make its collection and staff available to supplement the reading interests of preschool and school-age students of Francestown. - 11.2 The Director and staff will make every effort to assist in establishing a schedule for use of the Library by pre-schools, the elementary school and home schools. - 11.3 The Director and staff welcomes suggestions from school staff members for possible acquisitions that might enhance the book collection, but the Library will not provide special supplementary materials for classroom programs. - 11.4 Teachers at the Francestown pre-schools and elementary school may check out a reasonable number of materials for classroom use, for a circulation period agreed upon by both the teacher and the Director.
+11.1 The Director will make every effort to make the collection and staff available to supplement the reading interests of preschool and school-age students of Francestown.

+11.2 The Director and staff will make every effort to assist in establishing a schedule for use of the Library by pre-schools, the elementary school and home schools.

+11.3 The Director and staff welcomes suggestions from school staff members for possible acquisitions that might enhance the book collection, but the Library will not provide special supplementary materials for classroom programs.

+11.4 Teachers at the Francestown pre-schools and elementary school may check out a reasonable number of materials for classroom use, for a circulation period agreed upon by both the teacher and the Director.
 The schools will be held responsible for any lost or damaged materials checked out.

-12 Records Retention
+Records Retention

-Records pertaining to Library business shall be maintained as follows:
+12.1 Records pertaining to Library business shall be maintained as follows: